 - UNC Charlotte Center for Teaching and Learning

 - UNC Charlotte, Office of Learning and Organizational Development

 - Mallard Creek Polymers

-The LDT program strives to map all their courses to higher standards as proposed by AECT, ISTE, and NCDPI.
+The LDT program strives to map all its courses to higher standards as AECT, ISTE, and NCDPI proposed.

 The Association for Educational Communications Technology (AECT)

 AECT is a professional association of thousands of educators and others whose activities are directed toward improving instruction through technology. (http://www.aect.org)

 To read the entire list of competencies, Click here

 - Standard 1 (Content Knowledge): Candidates demonstrate the knowledge necessary to create, use, assess, and manage theoretical and practical applications of educational technologies and processes.

 - Standard 2 (Content Pedagogy): Candidates develop as reflective practitioners able to demonstrate effective implementation of educational technologies and processes based on contemporary content and pedagogy.